brikis98/yevgeniy-brikman-homepage/_posts/2020-12-17-the-things-they-carried.md

 date: "2020-12-17"
 ---

 A beautifully written, moving, dark semi-memoir of the Vietnam War that intentionally blurs the line between fiction and reality.
-The book covers some really interesting themes:
+The book covers some fascinating themes:

 - **The draft**: lots of interesting thoughts about the social pressure to join the army and the idea that choosing to go to war can be the cowardly decision.